-Victoria has enacted legislation for a through-supply-chain regulation of all seafood businesses.
-The legislation will come into force on 1 July 2004 for wildcatch and aquaculture businesses, at which stage they will be required to obtain a licence and demonstrate they are meeting the basic requirements of the Victorian Food Act.
-They will be required to prepare a food safety plan by the end of the first year.
-The regulator, Primesafe, proposed annual fees for businesses, dependent upon the level of annual throughput.
-Hence the fees are less costly for the smaller operators, although audit fees will be on top of this.
-There is no advice at this stage on likely audit costs.
+Victoria has enacted legislation for a through-chain regulation of all seafood businesses.
+The legislation came into force on 1 July 2004 for wildcatch and aquaculture businesses and requires businesses to obtain a licence and demonstrate they are meeting the basic requirements of the Victorian Food Act.
+The are required to prepare a food safety plan by the end of the first year.
+The regulator, Primesafe, requires annual fees to be paid by businesses, dependent on the level of annual throughput.
+Hence the fees are less costly for the smaller operators (e.g. \$200 for lower annual catch) and more expensive for larger operators (up to \$800 for high annual throughput).
+Audit costs will be additional to these costs, however there is no advice on the likely audit costs.

 The examples above of the flow on costs to industry of States' recovery costs to implement food safety schemes are indicative.
-It should be recognised that costs to implement food safety schemes may vary across jurisdictions.
-However, having a single national standard will make for a more efficient process.
+It should be recognised that the costs to implement food safety schemes may vary across jurisdictions.